kiboschool/course-web-development-fundamentals/src/lessons/dom-and-events/navigating-dom.md

 # Navigating the DOM Tree
 In this lesson, we'll review how to navigate and access different elements in the DOM.
 As mentioned, in JavaScript, you can access the DOM through the `document` object.
 It represents the entry point to the DOM hierarchy and provides methods and properties to navigate and manipulate the document.
+There are lots of DOM methods and properties available, in this lesson, we will cover a few and then give reference to the full list.

-<summary><strong>Watch Video on DOM Manipulation</strong></summary>
+<summary><strong>Watch Video on DOM Traversal</strong></summary>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y17RuWkWdn8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/v7rSSy8CaYE?si=EN5NYo0XaOJ-POjq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 We'll be using the html snippet from the previous lesson for our examples.

 ```html
 <html>